dtorresxp/odoo-guides/README.md

 <br>

 # The _What-Where_ Approach.
 It is part of the _knowledgeware_ theory.
-In the context of user interfaces, it means the training can be reduced to explain only _what_ to do and _where_ to do it.
-This assume the user already know _why_ to do it, and there for it doesn't need to be part of the explanation, minimizing the time, info and effort used to acquire any new knowledge.
+In the context of user interfaces, it means training can be reduced to explain only _what_ to do and _where_ to do it.
+This assumes the user already know _why_ to do it, and there for that doesn't needs to be part of the explanation.
+This will minimize the time, info and effort used to acquire new knowledge.

-In this _hyper_-gamificated era, many interfaces are designed like video games, where everyone have to _discover_ by itself where and which are the icons and places to do something, as _minimalistic_ style demands the use of "clean" interfaces.
+In this _hyper_-gamificated era, many interfaces are designed like video games, where everyone have to _discover_ by itself where and how to use the screen items to do their work, as _minimalistic_ style demands the use of the so called "clean" interfaces.

-This was very common (and understandable) in the mobile industry, but recently it messed the enterprise desktop & notebook systems too.
-Now days is very rare that a _designer_ asks for user feedback, in order to understand the usage difficulties they deal with on a day by day basis.
+This was very common and even understandable in the mobile industry.
+But recently it messed the enterprise desktop & notebook systems too.
+Now days is very rare to find a _designer_ asking for user feedback, understanding the difficulties they deal with on their day by day basis.

 It is very costly to train users to work with a new system whose interface is like a video game, where you've to _discover_ things.
-The system's percentage of use (and worst yet, the _appropriate_ use) this days is very low, because interfaces tend to change a lot between platforms, brands and even versions.
-It is known that many Windows 8 native users that made fun of older ones (mainly pre-Window 7 ones), ended up complaining the same after being _upgraded_ to Windows 10.
+The system's percentage of use (and worst yet, the _appropriate_ use) in this days is very low, because interfaces tend to change between platforms, brands and even versions.
+It is known that many Windows-8 native users that made fun of older co-workers (mainly pre-Windows-7 ones), ended up complaining the same after being _upgraded_ to Windows-10.

-So this technique is very useful to help people who already knows **_what_** do they have to do, providing them only the minimum essential info about **_where_** it should be done in the new system (and in which _order_).
+Anyway, this technique is very useful to help people who already knows **_what_** do they need to do.
+It provides them with the minimum and essential instructions about **_where_** to do that in the system's screen and in which _order_.

 <br>

 # Spanish Text (Textos en Español)

 In order to help our Spanish and Latin-American communities, we included several spanish translations in our guides.
-Please feel free to branch this repo and change spanish to your own language as needed.
+Feel free to branch this repo and change Spanish to your own language as needed.

 <br>